amirlib/gca/docs/README.md

   * **@param {number} ID** - ID of node to search.
   * **@returns {number}** The index of the node that represents the same index in the matrix of the graph.
 Returns -1 if there is no such ID.
 * `findEndNodesEdgesFromNode(ID)`
-  * Finds edges that have the fromNode of the node with id: ID.
+  * Finds nodes, which are the end nodes of edges where the starting node has id of the given id.
   * **@param {number} ID** - ID of node.
-  * **@returns {number[]}** An array of IDs that are the toNodes of the edges.
+  * **@returns {number[]}** An array of IDs.
 Returns empty array if there are no edges like that.
 * `findStartNodesEdgesFromNode(ID)`
-  * Finds edges that have the toNode of the node with id: ID.
+  * Finds nodes, which are the start nodes of edges where the ending node has id of the given id.
   * **@param {number} ID** - ID of node.
-  * **@returns {number[]}** An array of IDs that are the fromNodes of the edges.
+  * **@returns {number[]}** An array of IDs.
 Returns empty array if there are no edges like that.
 * `hasEdge(from, to)`
   * Checks if an edge: (from, to) exist in the graph.
   * **@param {number} from** - ID of start Node of edge.